stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 ScannerV4 will offer modes of operation [akin to Clair's deployment models](https://quay.github.io/clair/howto/deployment.html).
 Each mode will implement different gRPC services, reflecting the underlying separation between ClairCore's [libindex](https://pkg.go.dev/github.com/quay/claircore/libindex#Libindex) and [libvuln](https://pkg.go.dev/github.com/quay/claircore/libvuln#Libvuln).
 They will be named "indexer" and "matcher".
 Both modes can be enabled concurrently.

 ScannerV4 will use "index reports" and "vulnerability reports" data models, similar to ClairCore's.
-Both types will link to a "scannable resource" (e.g., a container image) using an ID created by Central.
+Both types will link to a "scannable resource" (e.g., a container image) using an ID created by Scanner clients (i.e. `hash_id`).
 This is a string that uniquely identifies the resource's manifest.
-To avoid conflicts between different resources, and allow changes to how the IDs are generated, Central will namespace them with `/v1/<resource>/`.
+To avoid conflicts between different resources, and allow changes to how the IDs are generated, Central and Sensor (the existing clients) will namespace them with `/v1/<resource>/`.
 Initially, `/v1/containerimage/<image-digest>` will be supported for container images.

 Index Reports are persisted, and their lifecycle is managed by Scanner.
 Central and Sensor create reports on demand.
 Scanner is responsible for deleting least-recently used reports.